9dots/9dots.io-pages/OJ8iMiY.md

     - Use sensors to keep track of where the robot is on the map
     - Start moving at low power so that the wheels do not slip at all

-3. Students will work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing.
+3. Students work on adding legos to their robot to address the issue of aligning their robot perpendicularly to a wall when reversing.

 ## Evaluate - 5 minutes